LLP Group Governance

 Developments which illustrate our engagement with stakeholders relating to the community include the following:

-The firm's volunteering programme with Change Please, a social enterprise which helps homeless people through its coffee business.
+- The Group's volunteering programme with Change Please, a social enterprise which helps homeless people through its coffee business.
 As part of the programme our volunteers have helped 40 people through six employability workshops, with 85 per cent going into onward employment.
-The programme has been recognised through two award shortlistings.

-In FY23, more than a quarter of our colleagues volunteered for one of our Responsible Business programmes.
+In FY24 more than a quarter of our colleagues volunteered for one of our Responsible Business programmes.

 The Group’s energy and carbon report can be found in the Group report and accounts.